 It is considered a hamartomatous condition and is associated with abnormal diffuse proliferation of smooth muscle fibres in dista...

 They may account for approximately 0.4% of the benign tumours of the alimentary tract 1.
 There may be greater male predilection.
-The average age of presentation at around 50 years.
+The average age of presentation is around 50 years.

 An oesophageal-pleural fistula refers to an abnormal connection between the oesophagus and pleura.